 The court is told the judgement will be delivered in the new year.

-The extradition of Mr Dewani is temporarily halted on the grounds of his mental health.
+Two High Court judges rule that it would be "unjust and oppressive" to order Mr Dewani's extradition which is temporarily halted on the grounds of his mental health.

 Mziwamadoda Qwabe is sentenced to 25 years in prison for murdering Mrs Dewani.